w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ## Parachain Hubs

-While {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the destination parachain receives the message.
+While the relay chain enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the destination parachain receives the message.
 In the optimistic scenario, the latency for this message should be at least two blocks - one block for the message to be dispatched and one block for the receiving parachain to process and produce a block that acts upon the message.
 However, in some cases, we may see that the latency for messages is higher if many messages are in queue to be processed or if no nodes are running both parachain networks that can quickly gossip the message across the networks.

 Due to the necessary latency in sending crosschain messages, some parachains plan to become _hubs_ for an entire industry (see the [Asset Hub](./learn-assets.md) and